shanepeckham/CADScenario_Recommendations/README.md

 }

 ```
-This will return a build Id
+This will return a build Id which we will refer to as buildId.

 ## 6. Import Function Storage hooks